Never Miss an Article!

 Have you ever thought, “I have these killer verses, a great chorus, and catchy bridge; but how do I get better transitions between the sections in my mix?”
 If so, then this article is for you.
 Creating good transitions from one section of your song to another is arguably one of the hardest steps in the music production process.
 The key, though, is to focus on creating contrast while still maintaining a natural flow and progression.

-In this article, I'll walk you through some of the tricks I've learned over the years for improving transitions in mixes.
+In this article, I'll walk you through some of the tricks I've learned over the years for improving transitions when mixing music.
 We’ll start by addressing some key tips for the arranging process and then dive into some clever mixing techniques that can help give your transitions the sparkle they’re needing.

 In this piece you’ll learn